 \subsection{Effects of Integration Methods}

 In contrast to relatively small gaps of R@$k$ among the three methods in unimodal retrieval, the end task performance is largely affected depending on how we integrate the subcomponents.
-On \photochat (Table~\ref{tab:photochat}), \shareddr achieves the highest R@$k$ for multimodal retrieval, except that \multimodaldr reaches slightly higher R@10 when the model size is large.
-Meanwhile on \mmdial (Table~\ref{tab:mmdial}), \multimodaldr achieves the highest R@$k$ for multimodal retrieval, except that \dr scores the highest R@1 for the small model.
-We note that although \dr outperforms \multimodaldr in text retrieval and image retrieval, \multimodaldr outperforms \dr on the contrary due to the cascaded error from the intent prediction step.
+On PhotoChat (Table~\ref{tab:photochat}), SDR achieves the highest R@$k$ for multimodal retrieval, except that MDR reaches slightly higher R@10 when the model size is large.
+Meanwhile on MMDial (Table~\ref{tab:mmdial}), MDR achieves the highest R@$k$ for multimodal retrieval, except that DR scores the highest R@1 for the small model.
+We note that although DR outperforms MDR in text retrieval and image retrieval, MDR outperforms DR on the contrary due to the cascaded error from the intent prediction step.
 These results highlight the significance of choosing an appropriate integration method of submodules.